DontBreakAlex/CocktailMachine/README.md

 # CocktailMachine
-If finished, CocktailMachine should be a HandBrake wrapper for distributed encoding.
+CocktailMachine is a HandBrake wrapper for distributed encoding.
+Documentation will be written in the next weeks.
+Testing is still under way.